 Check for Cracks in Your Foundation

 Cracks in your foundation can cause groundwater to seep into your basement, especially after lots of rain.
-Get a professional foundation inspection every 5-7 years to avoid serious issues.
+Check your foundation for cracks and get a professional foundation inspection every 5-7 years to catch problems early and fix them.

 Invest in a Sump Pump